scalabli/quo/docs/exceptions.rst

     are raised from a callback quo will automatically augment it with the parameter name if possible.
 *   :exc:`FileError` this is an error that is raised by the :exc:`FileType` if quo encounters issues opening the file.
-*   :exc:`ValidationError` if quo encounters issues validating an input
+*   :exc:`ValidationError` if quo encounters issues validating an input.